mnit-rtmc/iris/docs/dms.md

 * 🔧 **Configure**: Any free-form text permitted (no check)

 The message preview is updated as the user composes the message.
-When the **Send** button is pressed, a [sign message] is created and set as `msg_user`.
+When the **Send** button is pressed, a [sign message] is created and set as the operator message.
 The server then performs a validation check ensuring the user has permission for any free-form text.

 [action tags]: action_plans.html#dms-action-tags